Vascular Plants of North Carolina

 AuthorRafinesque

-AbundanceCommon to locally abundant.
+AbundanceCommon to locally abundant in all three provinces.

 HabitatMostly disturbed sites, such as dry to mesic roadsides, yards, fields, cultivated ground, pastures, and waste places.
 Also in more natural sites, such as rock outcrops, grassy balds, and woodland openings.